openstack/tempest/doc/source/configuration.rst

  #.
 Set ``use_dynamic_credentials = False`` in the ``auth`` group

-It is worth pointing out that each set of credentials in the accounts.yaml should have a unique tenant.
+It is worth pointing out that each set of credentials in the accounts.yaml should have a unique project.
 This is required to provide proper isolation to the tests using the credentials, and failure to do this will likely cause unexpected failures in some tests.